4W4I5/Semester-5-Notes/OS/OS 22 August, 2023.md

 #### Fetch-Decode-Execute Cycle
-- Forgot about Decode section during the class
+- Forgot about Decode section during the class mostly cause im used to the two step process
 - Steps
 	- PC-> Has value of next instruction stored here (Not current)
 		- MAR stores value of PC (NOTE:: MAR stores value of address to fetch from)
 	- IR-> Loads instructions fetched by MAR value (Note some architectures skip loading the instruction into the MBR and loads directly to IR)
 		- Instruction stored in IR is decoded into opcode + operand
+	- PC increments

+#### SISD, SIMD, MISD, MIMD (FILL IN LATER)

+#### SoC (System-On-a-Chip)
+- Combines CPU, GPU, RAM onto a single chip
+- Used mostly in mobile and embedded devices